cyberbotics/webots-doc/guide/the-user-interface.md

 The `Console` menu item opens the Webots Console, which is a read-only console that is used to display Webots error messages and controller outputs.

-The `Restore Layout` menu item restores the factory layout of the panes of the main window.
+The `Restore Layout` menu item restores the factory layout of the panels of the main window.

 The `Clear Console` menu item clears the console.